MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

 Your copilot will need to provide factually accurate information, so groundedness is important.
 Next to that, you want the copilot's answers to be easy to read and understand.
 Therefore, you also want to pick a model that rates high on fluency and coherence.

-1. In the Azure AI Foundry project portal, navigate to **Model benchmarks** using the menu on the left.
+1. In the Azure AI Foundry project portal, navigate to **Model catalog** using the menu on the left.
-    In the **Quality benchmarks** tab, you can find some charts already visualized for you, comparing different models.
+    In the catalog page, select **Compare with benchmarks**.
+In the Model benchmarks page, you will find a chart already plotted for you, comparing different models.
-1. Filter the shown models:
+1. Select **+ Model to compare** and add **gpt-4-32k** and **gpt-4** to the metrics chart.
+In the **X-axis** dropdown menu, under **Quality**, select the following metrics and observe each resulting chart before switching to the next:
-    - **Tasks**: Question answering
+    - Coherence
-    - **Collections**: Azure OpenAI
+    - Fluency
-    - **Metrics**: Coherence, Fluency, Groundedness
+    - Groundedness
-1. Explore the resulting charts and the comparison table.
-When exploring, you can try and answer the following questions:
+1. When exploring the results, you can try and answer the following questions:
     - Do you notice a difference in performance between GPT-3.5 and GPT-4 models?
     - Is there a difference between versions of the same model?
-    - How do the 32k variants differ from the base models?
+    - How does the 32k variant of GPT-4 differ from the base model?

 From the Azure OpenAI collection, you can choose between GPT-3.5 and GPT-4 models.
 Let's deploy these two models and explore how they compare for your use case.